istio/istio.io/_docs/performance-and-scalability/scalability.md

 Current recommendations (when using all Istio features):

-* 1 vCPU per peak thousand requests per seconds for the sidecar(s)
+* 1 vCPU per peak thousand requests per second for the sidecar(s)

-* Assuming typical cache hit ratio (>80%) for mixer checks: 0.5 vCPU per peak thousand uncached requests per seconds for the mixer pods.
+* Assuming typical cache hit ratio (>80%) for mixer checks: 0.5 vCPU per peak thousand requests per second for the mixer pods.

 We plan on providing more granular guidance for customers adopting Istio "A la carte".